-Line 802 is used to record the "points" charged by the lender.
+- Line 802 records the "points" charged by the lender.
 Each point is 1% of the loan amount.

-Line 806 is for an application fee that might be required by a Private Mortgage Insurance (PMI) company.
+- Line 806 is for an application fee that might be required by a private mortgage insurance (PMI) company.

-Line 807 is only used for loan assumption transactions, where the buyer takes over the seller's existing mortgage.
+- Line 807 is only used for loan-assumption transactions where the buyer takes over the seller's existing mortgage.

 Section 900, Items Required by Lender to be Paid in Advance

-Lines 904 and 905 are for miscellaneous items, such as flood insurance, mortgage life insurance, credit life insurance and disability insurance premiums.
+- Lines 904 and 905 are for miscellaneous items such as flood insurance, mortgage life insurance, credit life insurance, and disability insurance premiums.

 Section 1000, Reserves Deposited with Lender

-The borrower paid current charges for the expenses in Section 900.
-The entries on lines 1001-1007 are for funds used to start the borrower's escrow account, from which the lender will pay next year's premiums.
+Current charges for the expenses paid by the borrower appear in Section 900.
+The entries on lines 1001 through 1007 are for funds used to start the borrower's escrow account, from which the lender will pay next year's premiums.

 Line 1008 is an escrow adjustment calculated by the settlement agent by comparing different escrow formulas.
-This step is to make sure the lender is not collecting more escrow funds than are allowed.
+This step is to make sure the lender isn't collecting more escrow funds than are allowed.

 Section 1100, Title Charges

-Legal fees include fees for both the borrower's and seller's attorneys, and sometimes an attorney for the lender.
+Legal fees include fees for both the borrower's and seller's attorneys, and sometimes for an attorney for the lender.
 Other items covered in this section are fees for closing agents and notaries.

-Line 1104 shows charges for the title insurance binder (also called a commitment to insure).
+- Line 1104 shows charges for the title insurance binder, also called a "commitment to insure."
 Payment for title insurance policies is entered later.

-The fee charged by a notary public for authenticating the execution of the settlement documents is entered on line 1106.
+- The fee charged by a notary public for authenticating the execution of the settlement documents is entered on line 1106.

-Line 1107 discloses an attorney's fees.
+- Line 1107 discloses attorneys' fees.

-Line 1108 is the cost of title insurance (except the cost of the binder).
+- Line 1108 is the cost of title insurance, except the cost of the binder.

-Lines 1109 and 1110 are informational lines that disclose the costs for the separate title insurance policies for borrower and lender.
-(Only line 1108 is carried forward.)
+- Lines 1109 and 1110 are informational lines that disclose the costs for the separate title insurance policies for borrower and lender.
+Only line 1108 is carried forward.

 Section 1200, Government Recording and Transfer Charges